 Source: The Berg Companion to Fashion, 2010, Berg Fashion Library

 The kosode takes its name from the adjective ko, meaning “small,” and sode, for “sleeve.”
 In that a kosode/kimono sleeve has the appearance of a large pouch, it is difficult to consider the kosode sleeve as being small.
 In fact, what is small relative to the overall sleeve size is the opening through which the hand passes.
 The kosode sleeve opening is so-named in contrast to the ōsode sleeve, which is entirely open and unsewn.

-Source: Classic and Modern Writings on Fashion 2nd Edition 2009
+Source: Classic and Modern Writings on Fashion, 2nd Edition, 2009, Berg Fashion Library

 Kabuki as we know it today – a highly respectable ‘traditional’ theatre with male actors playing established roles in dramas with complex plots – did not emerge until the late seventeenth century.
 In its earliest manifestation, it was a dance theatre with female performers, whose dances and skits appealed to the warrior elite and commoner alike.
 The word for Kabuki drama is now properly written with three Chinese characters, ‘song’, ‘dance’, and ‘skill’, but it has a less flattering etymology rel